taiki-e/portable-atomic/README.md

   Enabling this cfg for targets that have atomic CAS will result in a compile error.

+  The cfg interface is kept between versions, so updating the portable-atomic is designed to not break downstream builds unless the portable-atomic types are exposed in the library's API.

   Feel free to submit an issue if your target is not supported yet.

 ## Related Projects